opencybersecurityalliance/kestrel-lang/README.rst

 |

 What is Kestrel?
-How to install?
-How to connect to data sources?
-How to write your first hunt flow?
+Why we need it?
+How to hunt with XDR support?
+What is the science behind it?

 You can find all the answers at `Kestrel documentation hub`_.
 A quick primer is below.